Arts & Sciences College of Arts & Sciences

 Transfer Students

 Ordinarily, hours earned at a similarly accredited college or university are applicable to the University of Nebraska–Lincoln degree.
 The College, however, will evaluate all hours submitted on an application for transfer and reserves the right to accept or reject any of them, based on its exclusion and restriction policies.
 Sixty (60) is the maximum number of hours the University will accept on transfer from a two-year college or international institution.
 Transfer credit in the major or minor must be approved by the departmental advisor on a Request for Substitution Form to meet specific course requirements, group requirements, or course level requirements in the major or minor.
-A minimum of 30 hours, including at least half of the hours in the major field, must be completed at the University regardless of the number of hours transferred.
+A minimum of 30 hours, including at least 18 hours in the major, must be completed at the University regardless of the number of hours transferred.

 Readmitted Students